414owen/Befunge/README.md

 ## State

-100% compliance with the Befunge-93 specifications, however there are still
+100% compliance with the Befunge-93 specifications.

-some optimizations to be done.
+## Performance

+see benchmarks.txt

 ## How to build: